git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

   8 tracks of the track bank.
 * **Track Select** (green) - The 8 buttons of the bottom row of the grid allow to select one of the currently focused 8 tracks of the track bank.
 The currently selected track is indicated on the first row (round) buttons by a brighter white.
   Furthermore, the front LED is also lit in the color of the current track.
+Selecting an already selected group track toggles its' expanded state.
 * **Mute** (yellow) - The 8 buttons of the bottom row of the grid allow to toggle Mute of the currently focused 8 tracks of the track bank.
 * **Solo** (blue) - The 8 buttons of the bottom row of the grid allow to toggle Solo of the currently focused 8 tracks of